 ~ Titus 2:3-5

-Since this month we are talking about spring cleaning and organizing, my hope was to share with you how we can help our daughters and other younger women the Lord has put in our lives to manage their homes.
+Since this month we are talking about spring cleaning and organizing, I hoped to share with you how we can help our daughters and other younger women the Lord has put in our lives to manage their homes.